 Mosaic tiles are a fantastic way to add character and flair to your bathroom tile design.
 Mosaics are comprised of smaller tiles arranged in a variety of patterns in 12-inch by 12-inch sheets.
 The size of the tiles can vary and the entire pattern is held together by a mesh backing.

-The unique layout of mosaic tiles produces many grout lines, so grouting is an important step in achieving a clean final look.
+The unique layout of mosaic tiles produces many grout lines, so adding grout is an important step in achieving a clean final look.
 Fortunately, all you need for a successful grout job is clean water, a clean sponge, a steady hand, and plenty of patience.
-The following will provide you some steps for making the whole process go as smoothly as possible.
+The following will tell you how to make the whole process go as smoothly as possible.

 Make sure you don't mix all of the grout at once since it will dry out in your bucket.
 Instead, mix smaller portions based on the size of the area you're working with.
 Add the grout mix into a bucket and gradually mix in water until it is the consistency of cake batter.
 You can also either mix the grout by hand or use a special attachment that will fit on most drills.